Archive features in Exchange Online Archiving

 When administrators delete users from the on-premises Exchange Server, the users' archives are also deleted.
-If the deleted archive mailboxes need to be recovered, the Office 365 support team can perform this recovery.
+If the deleted archive mailboxes need to be recovered, the Microsoft support team can perform this recovery.
 A recovered archive will contain all of the mail stored in it at the time it was deleted.

 Administrators have 30 days from the time a user's mailbox is deleted to request an archive mailbox recovery.
 After 30 days, the archive mailbox is not recoverable.

 Archive mailboxes in Exchange Online Archiving are replicated to multiple database copies, in geographically dispersed Microsoft data centers, to provide data restoration capability in the event of a messaging infrastructure failure.
 For large-scale failures, business continuity management is initiated.

 To view feature availability across plans, standalone options, and on-premises solutions, see Exchange Online Archiving service description.